Modi's washing machine has become active before Delhi polls: AAP on Kailash Gahlot's resignation - The Statesman

-“Kailash Gahlot’s resignation is a part of BJP’s dirty politics and conspiracy.
-Pressure was created on Kailash Gahlot by conducting ED-CBI raids and now he is speaking according to the script given to him by the BJP,” Singh alleged.
+“Kailash Gehlot’s resignation is a part of BJP’s dirty politics and conspiracy.
+Pressure was created on Kailash Gehlot by conducting ED-CBI raids and now he is speaking according to the script given to him by BJP,” Singh alleged.

 Singh further claimed that the “Modi washing machine” has become active before the assembly elections in Delhi, claiming many leaders will be inducted into the saffron party over the next few months.